-۲ Daily Handwashing with Soap ٦ Have at least two soap dishes ready or make soap available at the facility in another way (e.g. put them in nylon nets/stockings and tie them to the facility). Ø k Keep the soap dish or liquid soap bottle in a dry place in the health corner Ų Assign and train a student leader to help his/ her classmates conduct the handwashing activity in an organized manner Perform the activity daily and include it in the daily class schedule Make sure students follow the 7 steps of handwashing and try their hands by shaking them in the air (do NOT use a towel) A Close the water or train a student to close the water in between while students lather their hands with soap (7 steps).
+Daily Handwashing with Soap

+Have at least two soap dishes ready or make soap available at the facility in another way (e.g. put them in nylon nets/stockings and tie them to the facility).

+Keep the soap dish or liquid soap bottle in a dry place in the health corner.

+Assign and train a student leader to help his/her classmates conduct the handwashing activity in an organized manner.

+Perform the activity daily and include it in the daily class schedule.

+Make sure students follow the 7 steps of handwashing and dry their hands by shaking them in the air (do NOT use a towel).

+Close the water or train a student to close the water in between while students lather their hands with soap (7 steps).
 Water is only needed to make the hands wet at the beginning and to rinse them at the end.

-Close water in between to safe water!
-Daily Toothbrushing with Fluoride Toothpaste Put the holder in an area where children can easily reach for their toothbrushes Ø - Request toothbrushes, toothpaste bottles and soap from the principal 600 Label the toothbrushes individually according to student name or number using a permanent marker, or have the children personalize their toothbrushes for easy identification Remove ONLY one lock/stopper when using a dispenser.
-This will ensure that the correct amount of toothpaste will be distributed to each child.
-Assign and train a student leader to help his/her classmates conduct the toothbrushing activity in an organized manner 3 Perform the activity daily and include it in the daily class schedule A Make sure students brush their teeth properly and for at least 2 minutes M Close the water in between while students brush their teeth for 2 minutes.
-Don't let the water run all the time! k.
-Time the whole activity; after a week of training, the combined group handwashing and toothbrushing activity should take less than seven minutes Cleaning and maintenance of group washing facility N Encourage students to keep the group facilities and toilets clean U Check drainage system and remove blockages if the drainage is not working 1 Others / Encourage students to maintain general hygiene: e.g. wash hands after using the toilet and before eating, wearing shoes, regularly cut fingernails, wear a clean uniform, wash their hair Ø Include skills-based health education in your teaching methods ASSESSED IN
+Close water in between to save water!

+Daily Toothbrushing with Fluoride Toothpaste

+Put the holder in an area where children can easily reach for their toothbrushes.

+Request toothbrushes, toothpaste bottles and soap from the principal.

+Label the toothbrushes individually according to student name or number using a permanent marker, or have the children personalize their toothbrushes for easy identification.

+Squeeze a pea-sized amount onto the toothbrush.

+Train a student leader to help his/her classmates conduct the toothbrushing activity in an organized manner.

+Perform the activity daily and include it in the daily class schedule.

+Make sure students brush their teeth properly for at least 2 minutes.

+Close the water in between while students brush their teeth for 2 minutes.
+Don't let the water run all the time!

+Time the whole activity; after a week of training, the combined group handwashing and toothbrushing activity should take less than seven minutes.

+Cleaning and Maintenance of Group Washing Facility

+Encourage students to keep the group facilities and toilets clean.

+Check drainage system and remove blockages if the drainage is not working.

+Others

+Encourage students to maintain general hygiene: e.g. wash hands after using the toilet and before eating, wearing shoes, regularly cut fingernails, wear a clean uniform, wash their hair.